ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/CustomPurpose/Index.rst

 If the purpose of a service referenced in the Klaro configuration has been assigned, it also appears in the Consent Management modal in the frontend.

 ..  figure:: /Images/HowTo-CustomPurpose-Frontend.png
+    :alt: Custom purpose displayed in the Klaro consent modal